Open Calls on Gender Equality

 - Opportunities and risks of digitalisation SDG 5 – Gender Equality

-Civil society organisations, especially feminist and other grassroot gender movements (including non-binary ones), will be encouraged to participate.
-The selected participants will receive mentoring from our consortium partners.
+Civil society organisations, especially feminist and other grassroot gender movements (including non-binary ones), were encouraged to participate, and the selected participants received mentoring from our consortium partners.
 Below you can find the presentations from the selected projects.